cloudnativetrainings/trainings/k1_fundamentals/11_kubeone_upgrade/README.md

 Once the upgrade process starts for a node, KubeOne applies the `kubeone.io/upgrade-in-progress` label on the node object.
 This label is used as a lock mechanism, so if the upgrade fails or it's already in progress, you can't start it again.

-**NOTE:** For production environments it's recommended to backup your cluster before running the upgrade process.
+**NOTE:** For production environments, it's recommended to backup your cluster before running the upgrade process.
 You can do it by the [restic backup addon](https://docs.kubermatic.com/kubeone/master/examples/addons_backup), using [Velero](https://github.com/vmware-tanzu/velero) or any other tool of your choice.

-Before running an upgrade please ensure that your KubeOne version supports upgrading to the desired Kubernetes version.
+Before running an upgrade, please ensure that your KubeOne version supports upgrading to the desired Kubernetes version.
 Check the [Kubernetes Versions Compatibility](https://docs.kubermatic.com/kubeone/master/architecture/compatibility/) part of the KubeOne's README for more details on supported Kubernetes versions for each KubeOne release.
 You can check what KubeOne version you're running using the `kubeone version` command.

 **NOTE:** In Kubernetes it is recommended to only update one minor version every time.
 So if you want to update from `1.15.x` to `1.17.x`, please upgrade first to `1.16.x`!
 The latest release version can be found at [Github Kubernetes Releases](https://github.com/kubernetes/kubernetes/tags).

 The upgrade process can be started by running the `kubeone apply` command or optionally if you want to also upgrade the worker nodes at the same time `kubeone apply --upgrade-machine-deployments`.
 More Details will follow.

-To start with the upgrade please follow the steps below.
+To start with the upgrade, please follow the below steps.

 # KubeOne Cluster Upgrade Process